Black pomfret

 The black pomfret (Parastromateus niger) is a species of carangid native to reefs of the Indian Ocean and western Pacific Ocean.
 This species is very important to local fisheries and is the only known member of its genus.
+It is not a true pomfret, but is more closely related to the jacks (caranigid).

 Taxonomy

 The black pomfret is the only known member of its genus, Parastromateus.
 The black pomfret was first scientifically described by German-Jewish medical doctor and naturalist, Marcus Elieser Bloch in his encyclopaedia of fish, Allgemeine Naturgeschichte der Fische.
 The etymology of the name Parastromateus niger is derived form Para meaning in the side of and stromateus meaning a fish flattened body with a lot of colours.

 Anatomy

 The black pomfret has a compressed deep body with dorsal and ventral profiles being equally convex.
 This species has small dark grey scales which cover the entirety of the body.
 The fork measurement of Black Pomfret is commonly 30 cm but can also range up to 75 cm in length.